 Here is my filter (Snapseed calls it “QR look”)

-If do not know how to load up my filter, follow the instructions below:
+If you do not know how to load this filter, follow the instructions below:

 Once you have Snapseed loaded, open the image you want to enhance by touching “Open”

 Touch the third icon from the right as shown below.